You’ve heard it many times before.

 ii).
 It’s long-form, more like an ultimate guide: I can’t stress this enough.
 Long-form content is more likely to generate social media shares, backlinks, engagement, clicks, and customers.

 When Buzzsumo analyzed 100 million articles to pinpoint what made them so powerful, it found that they tended to contain 2000+ words.

 SerpIQ conducted a similar study and found that the average content length of the top 10 search results is about 2000 words.

-You may not have the time or resources to write long-form content all the time, but do your best to make it a part of your content strategy.
+You may not have the time or resources to write long-form content all the time, but do your best to make it a part of your content and viral marketing strategy.
 It’s worth it.

 Epic content gives extra information, beyond what’s out there.
 “It should give 110% of a topic,” says Rob Wormley.

 But don’t fall into the long-form content syndrome, where you’re only focused on the word count, and not the value and satisfaction your readers will derive.
 If that’s your agenda for the coming year, quit now and save yourself the trouble.

 Demian Farnworth, Chief Copywriter at Copyblogger, describes the impact this way:

 The content takes you over… The advice inflames you to try more and try harder.
 The story puts you in a spell.

 A great example of long-form epic, great content that went viral is Brian Dean’s “Google’s 200 Ranking Factors.”